FCE Speaking

 A woman working on a laptop seems concerned or facing a difficult taskA man in hi-viz jacket pouring concrete out of a big tube that he holds over his shoulder

 Candidate A, here are the two pictures.
-They show people performing different jobs.
+They show people doing different jobs.
 I’d like you to compare the two pictures and say what difficulties the people might have when doing their jobs.
 (1 minute)

 While the man’s job is fairly straightforward, it can be very dangerous to his health and well-being.
 The woman’s task here seems to be rather tricky, as she appears to be stuck with the task.
 Undeniably, both jobs can be very stressful.